thompsonmj/uncoil/README.md

 # uncoil

-`uncoil` is a command-line tool designed to explore and print contents of directories with options to selectively skip certain file extensions or directories into a flat format either to standard out or a text file.
+`uncoil` is a command-line tool designed to explore and recursively unfurl the contents of a directory into a single output, either printed to the terminal or saved to a file.
+It has an option to skip certain file extensions or entire subdirectories, as it works best with text-based files.

-It will produce tree visualization of directories and files and will reveal the contents of files not skipped by the user.
+It will produce tree visualization of directories and files and will reveal the contents of files not specified to be skipped.

-This can be useful for navigating large projects, quickly summarizing as well as thoroughly revealing the structure and contents of directories.
+This can be useful for navigating large projects, quickly summarizing as well as thoroughly revealing the structure and contents of a project.

 It may be useful for providing context of a codebase to a Large Language Model (LLM).